alan2207/bulletproof-react/docs/style-guide.md

 # 👁️ Style Guide

 When you work with large projects, it's important that you remain consistent throughout the codebase and follow the best practices.
-To guaranteethe quality of your code, you need to analyze different levels of the application's code.
+To guarantee the quality of your codebase, you need to analyze different levels of the applications code.

 ## Clean Code